LindaNSIP/usecases/convert/basic_daily_attendance.md

-What you need before you start: {#DailyAttendancehow-toHITS-Whatyouneedbeforeyoustart}
+What you need before you start:
 ===============================

 -   Apply for a HITS testing account at <info@nsip.edu.au>